Organizational Culture

 START Metric #25: Networking

-This START metric is about exchanging sustainability-related ideas, insights, information and best practices between schools.
+This START metric is about exchanging sustainability and regeneration-related ideas, insights, information and best practices between schools.
 The Green Schools Alliance is an example of such a network, but your school should participate in other sustainability networks too, including at least 2 school-to-school networks.

 START Metric #26: Employee Wellness